Governance Statement

 1. Reviewing the state of research, scholarship, and teaching, and ensuring compliance with UK Higher Education norms and the Frameworks for HE Qualifications of UK Degree-Awarding Bodies.

-2. Collaborating with the Executive Committee, particularly the Director of Education and the Education Department, and receiving relevant reports and items from the Executive Committee.
+2. Collaborating with the Executive Committee, particularly the Directors of Education and Student Services, and receiving relevant reports and items from the Executive Committee.
 This includes staff training, teaching and learning strategies, the Student Outcomes Statement, Graduate Attributes, new programmes, and updates on academic goals.

 3. Overseeing the examination boards to maintain academic standards and ensure the conferment of awards and qualifications.